Leon Henkin: Social projects

 Throughout his life, Leon Henkin showed a deep commitment to society and was often called a social activist.
 Many of his mathematics teaching projects sought to bring minority or socially disadvantaged groups closer to mathematics and related areas.
 He was aware that we are part of history and the context around us, as one of his writings records:"Waves of history wash over our nation, stirring up our society and our institutions.
 Soon we see changes in the way that all of us do things, including our mathematics and our teaching.
 These changes form themselves into rivulets and streams that merge at various angles with those arising in parts of our society quite different from education, mathematics, or science.
 Rivers are formed, contributing powerful currents that will produce future waves of history.

 The Great Depression and World War II formed the background of my years of study; the Cold War and the Civil Rights Movement were the backdrop against which I began my career as a research mathematician, and later began to involve myself with mathematics education."Henkin was convinced that changes could be achieved through education and, true to his idea, he committed himself to both elementary mathematics education programs and to programs whose aim was to combat exclusion.
 He showed a political commitment to society, defending progressive ideas.
 He inspired many of his students to become involved in mathematics education.
 Diane Resek, one of his students with an affinity for teaching, described him as follows: "Leon was committed to work toward equity in society.
-He was able to see that profes- sional mathematicians could make a difference, particularly regarding racial inequities in the United States.
+He was able to see that professional mathematicians could make a difference, particularly regarding racial inequities in the United States.
 He was one of the first people to say that one thing holding back racial minorities and poorer people in America was their low participation rates in math/science careers.
 He believed that there were ways of teaching and new programs that could correct this problem."Aware of the contributions that mathematicians could make through teaching, Henkin defended that teaching should be valued in the academy environment, as he expressed in a personal letter: "In these times when our traditionally trained mathematics Ph.D.’s are finding rough going in the marketplace, it seems to me that we on the faculty should particularly seek new realms wherein mathematics training can make a substantial contribution to the basic aims of society."